 Peeples: Well, they send their love to you too, also….thanks, buddy, have a great one.
 Love to Connie, love to the kids.
 Be well.

 ♦ ♦ ♦ ♦ ♦ ♦

-Stay tuned for Part 2, to be posted on this website soon.
-Hillman talks about his surprise that the first edition of “Time Between” sold out in just a couple of months; which Byrds album is his favorite, and why; what his and his Byrds bandmates’ intent was for their pioneering country-rock album “Sweetheart of the Rodeo” in 1968; why the Desert Rose Band was the favorite of all his bands; why he’s not crazy about being referred to as an architect of country-rock, and what he says to those who credit Gram Parsons with inventing the hybrid genre; his later bluegrass albums with longtime friends Larry and Tony Rice and Herb Pedersen; why he and Pedersen have been friends and musical partners since the early 1960s; how Pedersen was the link to Tom Petty producing Hillman’s acclaimed “Bidin’ My Time” album in 2017; why Petty demanded Chris and Herb record “Walk Right Back,” the 1961 hit by The Everly Brothers penned by Cricket Sonny Curtis); former bandmate J.D.
-Souther, the Heathen Defense League, and Hillman’s embrace of Christianity; and how marrying one Connie Pappas (seen at the very beginning of the Part 1 video) in 1979 changed his life for the better forever.
+In Part 2, Hillman talks about his surprise at how quickly the first edition of “Time Between” sold out; which Byrds album is his favorite, and why; what his and his Byrds bandmates’ intent was for their pioneering country-rock album “Sweetheart of the Rodeo” in 1968; why the Desert Rose Band was the favorite of all his bands; why he’s not crazy about being referred to as an architect of country-rock, and what he says to those who credit Gram Parsons with inventing the hybrid genre; his later bluegrass albums with longtime friends Larry and Tony Rice and Pedersen; why he and Pedersen have been pals and musical partners since the early 1960s; how Pedersen was the link to Tom Petty producing Hillman’s acclaimed “Bidin’ My Time” album in 2017; how Petty demanded Chris record “Walk Right Back” (the 1961 hit by The Everly Brothers penned by Cricket Sonny Curtis); former Souther-Hillman-Furay bandmate J.D.
+Souther and the Heathen Defense League, and Hillman’s embrace of Christianity; and how marrying one Connie Pappas in 1979 changed his life for the better, then and since (she’s seen at the very beginning of the Part 1 video).

 For more information about Chris Hillman, and to order an autographed copy of “Time Between,” visit www.chrishillman.com.